tritant/ComfyUI-Flux_Keys_Modifier/README.md

-# ComfyUI-Flux_Keys_Modifier
+#Flux Keys Modifier 🧪

-This custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) allows you to dynamically modify specific tensor groups within a **UNet-only** model (like FLUX) using a variety of control sliders.
+This custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) allows you to dynamically you to tweak key groups within a FLUX UNet model to change visual rendering styles.
+Supports FP8, FP16, and FP32 models.
 The model can be reset between generations or optionally saved.

 ## ✨ Features